Pre-Listing Home Inspection

 - Increase the listing price of the house by $10K or $15K, giving you more negotiating room.

-- Keep the listing price at $300K, but do not accept a price that will take you below your desired walk price, if repairs/credit are asked for (e.g. $290K instead of $280K)
+- Keep the listing price at $300K.
+Then negotiate a price that will take you below your desired walk price, if repairs/credit are asked for (e.g. $290K instead of $280K)

-- Have the repairs done beforehand, list the price of the house $10K higher to compensate for the repairs, and use them as marketing benefits (e.g. new roof or new AC).
+- Have the repairs done beforehand.
+List the price of the house $10K higher to compensate for the repairs.
+Then use the repairs as marketing benefits (e.g. new roof or new AC).
 A potential buyer seeing the house has a new roof or a new AC would likely see the value in these points.

 If you opt to have the repairs done beforehand, when the home buyer has their home inspection done, the buyer’s home inspection may find some issues, but the major (and costly) issues should already be known.
 Now you, the seller, are happier because you walked away with your expected amount, but the buyer is also happier that they are buying a home with fewer issues since they were resolved before the listing.